-Toolbox | Protein Analysis (♠) | Predict secondary structure (▶)
+Tools | Protein Analysis () Predict secondary structure ()

-Figure 18.21: Choosing one or more protein sequences for secondary structure prediction.
+Figure 20.21: Choosing one or more protein sequences for secondary structure prediction.

-If a sequence was selected before choosing the Toolbox action, this sequence is now listed in the Selected Elements window of the dialog.
+If a sequence was selected before running the tool, that sequence will be listed in the Selected Elements pane of the dialog.
 Use the arrows to add or remove sequences or sequence lists from the selected elements.